GreatSealUSA/Brainrot_Society_47/ēdūcere/Ēdūcere_Lead_Out_Rise_Up.md

 Lyrics:

-    Red, white, and blue, gaze in your looking glass You're not a child anymore!
+    Red, white, and blue, gaze in your looking glass!
+    You're not a child anymore!
     Red, white, and blue, the future is all but past!
     So lift up your heart, make a new start!
-    And lead us away from here
+    And lead us away... from here...

 Artist: Styx
 Album: Equinox